NPalopoli/collaborative-science-for-librarians/episodes/introduction.md

 The main objective of this training is to help participants understand the motivations, principles, and potential benefits of open science for underrepresented communities with a focus on Spanish-speaking research communities.

-During this training, we will introduce the concept of open science, along with the motivations behind them and the challenges that many communities face when attempting to implement these principles.
+During this training, we will introduce the concept of open science, along with the motivations behind it and the challenges that many communities face when attempting to implement these principles.
 Furthermore, we will elaborate on the concept of digital accessibility, FAIR principles, and CARE principles, and discuss their impact on people's participation within the scientific community.
 Additionally, we will showcase various open science initiatives in Latin America and the diverse practices they employ to overcome the barriers faced by marginalized communities in the context of science and education.

 By the end of this training, the participants will have acquire information that will allow them to assess the levels of accessibility of different digital resources and virtual events.
 They will also be equipped to apply best practices for fostering a more inclusive research network for non-native English speakers.